Azure/azure-webpubsub/docs/references/protocol-cloudevents.md

 ## Validation
 <a name="protection"></a>

 The Webhook validation follows the same behavior as [CloudEvents](https://github.com/cloudevents/spec/blob/v1.0/http-webhook.md#4-abuse-protection).

-`WebHook-Request-Origin: xxx.webpubsub.azure.com`
+The request always contains `WebHook-Request-Origin: xxx.webpubsub.azure.com` in the header.

-If and only if the delivery target does allow delivery of the events, it MUST reply to the request by including the `WebHook-Allowed-Origin` header.
+If and only if the delivery target does allow delivery of the events, it MUST reply to the request by including `WebHook-Allowed-Origin` header, e.g.

+`WebHook-Allowed-Origin: *`

+Or:

+`WebHook-Allowed-Origin: xxx.webpubsub.azure.com`

 For now , we do not support [WebHook-Request-Rate](https://github.com/cloudevents/spec/blob/v1.0/http-webhook.md#414-webhook-request-rate) and [WebHook-Request-Callback](https://github.com/cloudevents/spec/blob/v1.0/http-webhook.md#413-webhook-request-callback).